wdweeda/ARIbrain/README.md

 Here we show an analysis where clusters are defined by a TDP threshold.
 Using a sufficiently high TDP threshold leads to achieving better spatial localisation.
 In contrast to classical cluster inference by providing a fixed cluster-forming threshold (CFT), `ARIcluster` uses flexible CFTs, each defind by the TDP threshold, and ensures all derived clusters obtain the TDP meeting or exceeding the pre-specified TDP threshold.

-## Sintax and parameters
+## Syntax and parameters
-The sintax of the function includes two steps:
+The syntax of the function includes two steps:

 1. Create an ARIcluster object (type `?ARIbrain::ARIcluster` for more details).